chidiwilliams/chidiwilliams.com/content/post/game-of-life.md

   return nextGrid;
 }

+next([
+  [false, false, false],
+  [true, true, true],
+  [false, false, false],
+]);
+// Returns:
+//   [[false, true, false],
+//    [false, true, false],
+//    [false, true, false]]
 ```

-> ^^Add demo for the game.
-Ask reader to play around with adding random initial states and seeing it play out.^^
+{{<iframefigure src="" caption="Click on a few cells to set the initial state, then click Play." height="345px" >}}

 ## Life forms

-Many different types of patterns occur in the Game of Life, and they are commonly classified according to their behaviour.
+Many different types of patterns occur in the Game of Life, and we typically classify them according to their behaviour.

-**Still lifes** are patterns that don't change from one generation to the next (as long as they're not disturbed by other patterns).
+_Still lifes_ are patterns that don't change from one generation to the next (as long as they're not disturbed by other patterns).

-> ^^Demo of still lifes: blocks, bee-hives, loafs, boats, tubs^^
+{{<iframefigure src="" caption="L-R: A block, a bee-hive, a loaf, a boat, and a tub" height="345px" >}}

-**Oscillators** are patterns that return to their initial state after a finite number of generations.
-The number of generations it takes to return to the initial state is called the pattern's **period**.
+_Oscillators_ are patterns that return to their initial state after a finite number of generations.
+The number of generations it takes to return to the initial state is called the pattern's _period_.

-> ^^Demo of oscillators: blinkers, toads, beacons, pulsars, penta-decathlons^^
+{{<iframefigure src="" caption="L-R: A blinker, a toad, a beacon, a pulsar, and a penta-decathlon" height="345px" >}}

-**Spaceships** can move in some direction across the board.
+_Spaceships_ can move across the board.

-> ^^Demo of spaceships: gliders, light-weight, middle-weight, heavy-weight spaceships^^
+{{<iframefigure src="" caption="L-R: A glider, a light-weight, and a middle-weight" height="345px" >}}

-**Methuselahs** evolve for many generations before stabilizing.
-The **R-pentomino** takes 1103 generations to stabilize. **Diehard**, on the other hand, eventually disappears after 130 generations.
+_Methuselahs_, like the R-pentomino, evolve for many generations before stabilizing.

-> ^^Demo of Methuselahs; might be too complex/large to demo?^^
+{{<iframefigure src="" caption="L-R: The R-pentomino takes 1103 generations to stabilize" height="345px" >}}

 There are more complex patterns, like stationary guns that produce gliders and other spaceships, puffer trains that move along leaving behind a trail of debris, and rakes that move and emit spaceships.

-> ^^Demo of guns, trains, rakes; might be even more complex to demo, idk^^
+{{<iframefigure src="" caption="L-R: A gun and a puffer train" height="345px" >}}

 And it gets even more interesting.
-If two gliders are shot at a block placed in a specific position, the block moves closer to the gliders.
-If three gliders are shot at a block in a specific position, the block moves farther away from the gliders.
-This sliding block movement can be used to simulate a counter.

-> ^^Demo maybe?
-For demos that are too complex, leave links to articles/YT videos.^^

-We can also construct logic gates, like AND, OR, and NOT gates, based on the movements and interactions between gliders ^^link?^^.
-John Conway showed that we can combine counter memory and logic gates to build a pattern that can create patterns by reading other patterns as input, essentially acting like a universal Turing machine.
+We can construct [logic gates](https://youtu.be/vGWGeund3eA) (like AND, OR, and NOT gates) and memory blocks based on the interactions of gliders.
+And we can combine these logic gates and memory blocks to create patterns that can perform computations.
+In fact, the Game of Life is Turing-complete.
+In theory, it can simulate any computation that a typical computer can perform—including [simulating itself](https://youtu.be/xP5-iIeKXE8)!

-Remember von Neumann's vision of machines that can replicate themselves?
+Remember John von Neumann's vision of machines that can replicate themselves?
 Different patterns in Life have been developed that make copies of themselves.
-One, called Gemini, creates a copy of itself while destroying its parent.
-Another, the linear propagator, creates a complete copy of itself, retaining the parent.[^rbk]
+One, called [Gemini](https://youtu.be/A8B5MbHPlH0), creates a copy of itself while destroying its parent.
+Another, the [linear propagator](https://www.conwaylife.com/wiki/Linear_propagator), which has a bounding box with 15 million cells on each side, creates a complete copy of itself in 237 million generations while retaining its parent.

-The Game of Life is an interesting game and programming exercise.
-But it's a little more than that.
-It illustrates how complex patterns can arise from a simple set of rules. ^^emergence theory^^ ^^without explicit, upfront design.^^ ^^goes against our intuitions about complexity.^^ ^^[Sierpinski Hexagon](https://chidiwilliams.github.io/sierpinski-hexagon/)^^.
+On the surface, the Game of Life is an interesting mathematical game and a fun programming exercise.
+But it illustrates something even deeper.
+Against our intuitions that complex things must arise out of even more complex things, it shows how complexity and organization can emerge from simplicity.
 Life, as it turns out, is more than just a game.

 ## Notes

-[^djd]: The process of constructing from a description or blueprint and the process of copying the description mirrors the processes of [DNA translation](https://en.wikipedia.org/wiki/Translation_%28biology%29) and [DNA replication](https://en.wikipedia.org/wiki/DNA_replication).
-Interestingly, von Neumann proposed his self-replicating automata ideas even before the discovery of the structure of DNA molecules and the process of translation and replication in biological cells.
-[^rbk]: These patterns are far too large to show here.
-The linear propagator has a bounding box with 15 million cells on each side and replicates in 237 million generations.
-But you can watch a video of Gemini [on YouTube](https://youtu.be/A8B5MbHPlH0?t=76).